-There are many youth clubs, social activities and groups in and around Bristol for young people with Autism Spectrum Disorder and/or learning difficulties.
+There are many youth clubs, social activities and groups in and around Bristol for young people with Autism Spectrum Condition and/or learning difficulties.
 Here is a list of those we know of.
 This list was last updated in May 2022.
 See also play activities for autistic children and sport activities for children with autism.

 AppleShed Inclusive Theatre